 Somaliland rose up from ashes and ruins inflicted by the late Somali Regime of Mohamed Siyad Barre.
 Healing and reconciling among Somaliland society, disarming the local militia forces and rehabilitating them, growing local economy from scratch, and restoring basic services as well as institutions of government were done within no time and without any meaningful foreign assistance, As soon as the real issue of Somaliland’s sovereignty is resolved without any further delay, a practical and proven path for successful state-building is what Somaliland would offer to South Somalia and its foreign backers.
 Nothing short of two state solution is going to be an answer to the Somaliland case and Somalia’s anarchy

 Ahmed J Yassin

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org January 1, 2019
+To consider publishing your opinion piece or analysis please email to firstname.lastname@example.org January 1, 2019